procace/ProcMon/README.md

 A common scenario involves identifying why a service fails to start.
 By analyzing boot logs, you can trace the sequence of operations leading up to the failure, such as missing registry entries or inaccessible configuration files.
 Another use case is performance analysis, where you can detect delays caused by excessive disk I/O or repeated access attempts to unavailable resources.

-ProcMon also supports backing files, allowing continuous logging without exhausting system memory.
-This is useful for long-term monitoring in production environments.
-Combined with precise timestamps, this feature helps correlate system events with user-reported issues.
+ProcMon includes support for backing files, enabling continuous event logging without consuming excessive system memory.
+This makes it well-suited for extended monitoring in production environments.
+With accurate timestamps, it also allows precise correlation between system activity and user-reported problems.

-In practical terms, boot logging provides visibility into system behavior at a stage where traditional tools offer limited insight, making it indispensable for advanced troubleshooting.
+Additionally, boot logging offers insight into system behavior during early startup stages, where conventional tools provide little visibility, making it a critical feature for advanced troubleshooting.